-If you’ve ever had to strap a watercraft on top of your vehicle, you can imagine the time and effort it takes to transport a hard-shelled SUP.
+If you’ve ever had to strap a watercraft on top of your vehicle, you can imagine the time and effort it takes to transport a hard-shelled SUP or an electric SUP.
 Inflatable SUPs offer quite the opposite experience.
 Better yet, an electric air pump alleviates all the hard work.
 When it’s time to go home, you can simply roll up your deflated paddleboard.
 Then, toss it in the back of your car!

 So, is it worth it to own an electric air pump?
 Absolutely!

 Most paddleboarders are fully capable of inflating their SUPs with manual air pumps.
 However, manual pumps are usually sluggish and inaccurate.

 Most people are more than happy to skip their pre-paddle pump workout.
 Some of the biggest doubters are those that enjoy group paddleboarding excursions.
 After all, it takes a long time to manually inflate two or more paddleboards.
 However, an efficient electric pump will help groups expedite their kickoffs.

 You can also extend the life of your SUP by keeping it at an ideal PSI level.
 Not to mention, you can prevent transportation mishaps by inflating and deflating your SUP during each of your paddleboarding adventures.